miracum/clearly-sigident/vignettes/sigident-Howto_Microarray.md

 <img src="./plots/Prognostic_Kaplan-Meier_Plot.png" title="plot of chunk unnamed-chunk-83" alt="plot of chunk unnamed-chunk-83" width="80%" />

-# An alternative workflow: one generic function
+# An alternative workflow: two generic functions for signature identification

 In order to simplify the whole abovedescribed workflow, we wrapped all these functions into one big function.